robbysamtech/DAMS/CAROUSEL_UPDATE_LOG.md

 ## Date: August 30, 2025

 ### Summary
-Updated the DAMS carousel with 8 new biblical-themed carousel cards featuring diverse people from around the world.
+Updated the CCI carousel with 8 new biblical-themed carousel cards featuring diverse people from around the world.

 ### Changes Made
 1. **Wiped out all previous carousel data** from the database